 Nettitude has a team of mobile application and mobile device security experts who are able to provide assurance around a multitude of technologies.
-So, whether it’s iOS, Android or something else entirely, Nettitude are well equipped to provide mobile penetration testing services.
+So, whether it’s iOS, Android or something else entirely, Nettitude are well equipped to provide mobile penetration testing and device testing services.

 - Access to sensitive data

 - Perform critical functionality